phpMussel/phpMussel/_docs/readme.en.md

 1) By your reading this, I'm assuming you've already downloaded an archived copy of the script, decompressed its contents and have it sitting somewhere on your local machine.
 From here, you'll want to work out where on your host or CMS you want to place those contents.
 A directory such as `/public_html/phpmussel/` or similar (though, it doesn't matter which you choose, so long as it's something secure and something you're happy with) will suffice. *Before you begin uploading, read on..*

-2) Optionally (strongly recommended for advanced users, but not recommended for beginners or for the inexperienced), open `config.ini` (located inside `vault`) - This file contains all the directives available for phpMussel.
-Above each option should be a brief comment describing what it does and what it's for.
-Adjust these options as you see fit, as per whatever is appropriate for your particular setup.
+2) Rename `config.ini.RenameMe` to `config.ini` (located inside `vault`), and optionally (strongly recommended for advanced users, but not recommended for beginners or for the inexperienced), open it (this file contains all the directives available for phpMussel; above each option should be a brief comment describing what it does and what it's for).
+Adjust these directives as you see fit, as per whatever is appropriate for your particular setup.
 Save file, close.

 3) Upload the contents (phpMussel and its files) to the directory you'd decided on earlier (you don't need to include the `*.txt`/`*.md` files, but mostly, you should upload everything).